 - Don’t wear nice shoes.
 Tennis shoes or boots are the easiest to balance in and avoid splashing.

 Practice strategic tunnel vision and breathing through your mouth.
-In China the plumbing wouldn’t support flushing toilet paper and sanitary towels were preferred to tampons, so wastepaper baskets got pretty grim pretty quickly.
+In China the plumbing wouldn’t support flushing toilet paper and sanitary towels were preferred to tampons, so wastepaper baskets got pretty grim pretty quickly unless you make an especial request to the local plumbers.
 Which brings up our next point: Mind over matter.
 It’s not what you like, it’s not what you’re used to, but it needs to be done.